Welcome to Transitional Studies at Clover Park Technical College!

 How Do I Get Started?

-GED/HS+ Completion Information Sessions happen every Monday (except during Holidays) at 10:30am and 5pm.
+GED/HS+ Completion Information Sessions happen every Monday (except during Holidays) at 10:30am or 5pm.
 Please contact TransitionalStudies@cptc.edu to start discussing which option is best for you!

 Who Is Eligible?